edinapieceofcake/powerplay-state/README.md

  * made ReadWriteRunnableStanard interface public.
  * fixed off-by-one errors in Command constructor
  * moved specific hardware implmentations into their own package.
- * moved specific gamepad implemnatations to the hardware library.
+ * moved specific gamepad implemnatations to the hardware edu.edina.opmodes.library.
  * changed LICENSE file to new BSD version.
  * fixed race condition when shutting down Modern Robotics USB devices.
  * methods in the ColorSensor classes have been synchronized.